NUsports.com Special Contributor Skip Myslenski looks

 My last season ever will surpass any hopes I had for it if

-we can make your first season ever
+we can make your

 completely legendary.
 Good luck to the girls as they open up the season this weekend